Types & Causes of Wood Defects

 Unfortunately, there are very few perfect pieces of lumber out there.
 If you are going to build a deck, you might as well become familiar with the different types of defects so you know what to watch out for.

 Defects in lumber are faults that detract from the appearance and utility of the wood.
-Some are present when the wood is produced and others develop or become more sever as the wood ages.
-As a general rule you can reduce the amount of defects by purchasing higher grade materials at the outset.
+Some are present when the wood is produced and others develop or become more severe as the wood ages.
+As a general rule, you can reduce the amount of defects by purchasing higher-grade materials at the outset.

 Properly drying the wood before it is installed will also help.
 Using protective stains on your deck can prevent some damage to the wood by slowing down the drying process in order to limit checking.
 Stains can also conceal visual defects by covering them with a consistent color throughout the deck.

-Wood reacts differently in the various climates across the US, and different species and grades also have differing appearances.
+Wood reacts differently in the various climates across the U.S., and different species and grades also have differing appearances.
 Straight from the lumberyard, lumber components likely already have some cracking and checking present.
 Lumber grading procedures evaluate these conditions piece by piece and rate the lumber accordingly.
-A grade one lumber is of better quality, and thus great structural performance, than a grade two, for example.
+A grade one lumber is of better quality, and thus of greater structural performance than a grade two, for example.
 When it comes to posts, grade two is most often accepted and the market norm.